santoshrajan/io-square-browser/README.md

     ioObject.bind(val -> new IOObject)

 Bind the current IO Object to a new IO Object.
-After the bind the valued propagated the value of the original IOObject and the new IOObject.
+After the bind, the values propagated are the value of the original IOObject, and the new IOObject.

     ioObject.then(val -> Finally do something)